 Growing a fruit tree such as an apple tree in the garden is enjoyable.
 However, it’s not as fun when the neighborhood squirrels ruin all the fruit.
 So if you want to plant a new fruit tree in your garden, we recommend growing a squirrel-resistant variety.

-After doing some research and pulling from our own gardening experience, we have found the following fruits to be the most squirrel-resistant.
+After doing some research and pulling from our own gardening experience, we have found the following fruit trees that squirrels don’t like:

 How Do You Squirrel Proof a Tree?